kevinreber/Dashboard-App/README.md

 ## Dashboard App Project
-Application is Mobile and Desktop Responsive
+Dashboard App that is Mobile and Desktop Responsive.

-This project focused on:
+Project Focus:
 - CSS flexbox and Grids
 - CSS Animations
 - Using SVG files